 Here are some commonly used and requested forms:

 If you are unemployed the Commissioner may order you to look for work each month, and apply for at least five jobs each week.
 You will track where you apply on this form and turn the form into the Tehama County Child Support Services Department by the 5th of each month.

-If you are unemployed the Commissioner may order you to take the five Job Seeker Classes offered at the Tehama County Job Training Center in Red Bluff.
-Generally you are given three months to complete all five classes (which repeat each month).
+If you are unemployed the Commissioner may order you to participate in services offerred at the Tehama County Job Training Center in Red Bluff.
 Use this form to track your participation and submit it to your case manager by the 5th of each month.

 Because your child support order is determined from information provided on the Income and Expense Declaration Form, it is important to turn in this form before your court date with up to date information.
 Be sure to file a copy with the clerk at the courthouse, and mail a copy to the other party on the case and the Tehama County Child Support Services Department several days before going to court.
 (Instructions on filing documents with the court are included in the “Legal Documents Explained” section of the website.)